-- In the Management Server console, go to the Availability perspective and select Manage in the left pane. - 2 Expand the Organization or Uncategorized Clusters to locate the cluster. - Expand the cluster and then the Service groups node to locate the service group. - 4 Right-click on the service group and select Fire Drill > Run HA Fire Drill. - 5 In the Fire Drill wizard panel, click Next. - In the Schedule wizard panel, specify the schedule to run the HA fire drill and click Next.

-See "Schedule panel options" on page 439.

-7 In the Summary panel, click Finish.

-See "Summary panel options" on page 440.

-8 In the Result panel, click OK.

-See "About high availability fire drills" on page 434.
+- In the Management Server console, go to the Availability perspective and select Manage in the left pane. - 2 Expand the Organization or Uncategorized Clusters to locate the cluster. - Expand the cluster and then the Service groups node to locate the service group. - 4 Right-click on the service group and select Fire Drill > Run HA Fire Drill. - 5 In the Fire Drill wizard panel, click Next. - In the Schedule wizard panel, specify the schedule to run the HA fire drill and click Next. - See "Schedule panel options" on page 446. - 7 In the Summary panel, click Finish. - See "Summary panel options" on page 447. - 8 In the Result panel, click OK. - See "About high availability fire drills" on page 441. - See "Running the disaster recovery fire drill" on page 444. - See "Editing a fire drill schedule" on page 448. - See "Deleting fire drill schedules" on page 450. - See "Enabling fire drill schedules" on page 450. - See "Disabling fire drill schedules" on page 451.